 If termination of an assistantship occurs before the date stated on the GA Employment Referral, the effective termination date will be when the School of Graduate Studies receives written verification from the department.
 All GA compensation earned prior to this date will be charged to the administrative unit responsible for the direct supervision of the graduate student.

 The maximum number of hours per week a graduate assistant may work is 20 hours.
 It is the obligation of the GA and the employing unit to adhere to fair labor practices.
 GA's are obligated to attend mandatory employee training sessions when requested.

 Continuance of Graduate Assistantship

 A student must maintain at least a 3.0 GPA each semester to maintain his/her graduate assistantship.
 A graduate assistantship may not be deferred for use in another academic year.
 Additionally, tuition assistance is not available during the summer terms.
-A number of departments do offer graduate assistants continued employment in the summer months at approximately $16.00 an hour, a rate established by SCSU administration.
+A number of departments do offer graduate assistants continued employment in the summer months at the graduate student rate of $12-$16/hour.
+Graduate assistants may be appointed by semester or annually.
 Generally graduate assistants will be eligible for appointment as a GA for a maximum of two years, unless a department or college maintains a policy of permitting appointments for three years to conduct special research.
 Most full-time graduate students should be able to complete their graduate program within two years.